azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/PilotServices/BypassingR2D.md

 ### Ev2 Deployments - Bypassing CVP Approval

-If a CVP is unavailable to approve a CCOA exception request, Change Guard will be utilized to bypass the CCOA deployment block.
-The person submitting the request should create an ICM, assign it to the Change Guard team and provide the SafeFly ID in the ICM.
+If a CVP is unavailable to approve a CCOA exception request, SafeFly On-Call will be utilized to bypass the CCOA deployment block.
+The person submitting the request should create an ICM, assign it to the SafeFly team and provide the SafeFly ID in the ICM.
 Here is a link to the [ICM Template](https://portal.microsofticm.com/imp/v3/incidents/create?tmpl=Q3x1H3)

 ![alt text](media/SF_12.png)